 Since the only McDonald’s restaurant in Iceland closed in 2009, a McDonald’s hamburger and fries have stayed on display.
 For almost a decade, the burger and fries have remained perfectly preserved and mold-free, with no signs of decay.
-The moldy Whopper campaign was a risky but comical brand advertising example but it worked.
+The moldy Whopper campaign ad was a risky and comical brand advertisement example that worked well.

 2- Dove: Real Beauty

-Dove, an American personal care brand, created the revolutionary brand advertising campaign for real beauty 17 years ago to inspire women and young girls with the confidence to be comfortable and satisfied with themselves.
+Here is the story of one of the best brand ads: Dove.
+This American personal care brand, created a revolutionary brand advertising campaign for real beauty, 17 years ago.
+The aim of this brand ad was to inspire women and young girls to be comfortable and satisfied with their bodies.

 Dove had an FBI sketch artist draw women based on how they described themselves and then from how a stranger described the same women.